ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

                                            name VARCHAR(255),
                                            PRIMARY KEY (id)
                                          )`);
-//A value of the sql:ExecutionResult type is returned for 'result'.
+// A value of the sql:ExecutionResult type is returned for 'result'.
 ```

 #### Inserting Data